Why the Appalachian Landscapes Protection Fund?

 Eligible land conservation projects must lie wholly or partly in one of the Fund’s focus areas, have strong climate resilience attributes, and be managed to enhance forest carbon.
 Visit the Focus Area Screening Tool to assess whether a project lies in an eligible Appalachian Landscape Protection Fund focus area.

 OSI will further assess projects for their carbon storage and sequestration potential, natural resource attributes, the likelihood of success, and the threat of forest loss.
 Please consult the complete list of Eligibility and Evaluation Criteria.

 OSI is committed to advancing equity and justice in grant-making and to supporting organizations that identify as Black, Indigenous and/or People of Color (BIPoC) led.
-In this grant round, we ask applicants equity-related questions, but will not evaluate grant applications or organizations against equity criteria.
-Applicant answers are intended to help reviewers learn about projects and regions, and how BIPoC communities might be impacted by conservation efforts.
+In this grant round, we ask applicants a series of equity-related questions.
+Applicant answers help reviewers learn about projects and regions, and how BIPoC and other communities might be impacted by conservation efforts.